openaire/openaire-catalogue-docs/docs/downloads/subgraphs.md

  Schema: https://doi.org/10.5281/zenodo.4238938

  This dataset is licensed under a Creative Commons Attribution 4.0 International License.
   It contains the metadata records of projects collected by OpenAIRE in a given time frame.
-Usually one deposition of collected projects is done for each release of the OpenAIRE Graph
+Usually one deposition of collected projects is done for each release of the OpenAIRE Research Graph
  The deposition is one tar archive containing gzip files, each with one json record per line.

 ## The dumps about research communities, initiatives and infrastructures